 We are San Francisco’s writers conference and as such it is part of our cultural identity to embrace and elevate diverse voices.
 This is challenging in an industry where white privilege is heavily entrenched, but we have always embraced this challenge.
 It’s part of why we embrace disruptive trends like self-publishing.
 It’s why we work hard to have the most diverse faculty of any industry conference (which we know is still not diverse enough), why we have scholarships and volunteer opportunities to create access to underprivileged attendees, and why we are considered the friendliest writers conference anywhere.

 We are deeply grieved in this moment, but not surprised by it, because we have been listening to our attendees’ stories from the beginning.
-This is why the Writing for Change Conference exists and why we are making our Inspiration Conversations buy-one-get-one-free-for-an-activist this year.
+This is why the Writing for Change Conference exists and more special events are on the way.